boi1duh/switch-waste-pro-git/README.md

 - **PostCSS** - CSS processing tool
 - **Autoprefixer** - CSS vendor prefixing
 - **ESLint** - JavaScript linting
+- **Note on Dependencies**: Some dev dependencies have known vulnerabilities (e.g., in webpack-dev-server).
+For production, consider updating react-scripts or using a security scanner like Snyk.
 - **GitHub Pages** - Free web hosting for static sites

 ## 🎨 Customization